Australia’s Hazard(ous) Frigate Upgrades: Done at Last

 An Radamec 2500 EOTS system offers long-range passive TV & infrared surveillance that doesn’t warn its targets, plus a laser rangefinder.
-It’s integrated into the targeting system, and is especially useful against short-range boats, but also has some capability against missiles and aircraft.
+It’s integrated into the targeting system, but the RAN has placed operational limitations on it due to performance.

 Along related lines, a multi-sensor Radar Integrated Automatic Detect and Track System (RIADT) was added to improve target detection, tracking and engagement, particularly against low altitude targets in cluttered ocean or near-shore environments.